dhminch/MinchList/README.md

 ## Books

+I focus on non-fiction books, because cybersecurity is so interesting that you don't need to have ficitonal stories to make it entertaining.
+Most of these books are not meant to provide pure technical knowledge, but instead should help you understand all aspects of cybersecurity and open your eyes to the possible.

 *Countdown to Zero Day: Stuxnet and the Launch of the World's First Digital Weapon (2015)*	by Kim Zetter - Great context and story about Stuxnet and other malware.
 Extremely eye-opening and is the perfect real-world example to contradict people saying "no one could do that."
 [Amazon](https://www.amazon.com/Countdown-Zero-Day-Stuxnet-Digital/dp/0770436196) or your local library.

 *The Cuckoo's Egg* by Cliff Stoll - Story of an intrusion into US Air Force networks decades ago, yet most of the problems are still relevant.
 [Amazon](https://www.amazon.com/Cuckoos-Egg-Tracking-Computer-Espionage/dp/1416507787) or your local library.

 *The Woman Who Smashed Codes* by Jason Fagone - Story of Elizebeth Friedman who, along with her husband William, invented modern cryptanalysis.
 Her husband historically received more credit, but she was equally brilliant and had a huge impact on World Wars I and II.
 [Amazon](https://www.amazon.com/Woman-Who-Smashed-Codes-Outwitted/dp/0062430483) or your local library.

+*Cult of the Dead Cow* by Joseph Menn - Story of the Cult of the Dead Cow hacker group as well as L0pht and other notable hacker groups before computer security was mainstream.
+Provides insights into how the security community has evolved into its current form.
+[Amazon](https://www.amazon.com/Cult-of-Dead-Cow-Joseph-Menn-audiobook/dp/B07RX456JM/) or your local library.

+*Dark Territory: The Secret History of Cyber War* by Fred Kaplan - History of how cyber warfare and cyber policy has evolved as technology becomes more integrated into the essential portions of society and geopolitical conflict.
+[Amazon](https://www.amazon.com/Dark-Territory-Secret-History-Cyber/dp/1476763267/) or your local library.

 *The Phoenix Project* by Gene Kim, Kevin Behr, and George Spafford - Story of how DevOps can improve IT and how security needs to worth with a business, not against it.
 [Amazon](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262592) or your local library.